wangshijun/rrweb/.aigne/doc-smith/docs/plugins.md

         timestamp: Date.now(),
       });
     }, 1000);
-    // Return a function to stop the observer. return () => clearInterval(timer);
+    // Return a function to stop the timer return () => clearInterval(timer);
   },
   options: {